All Episodes

 The headline creates false impression.

-What happened out there was that the schools are segregating students and bus lines, bus routes, uh, because they're going to different schools.
+What happened out there was that the schools are segregating students and bus lines, bus routes, because they're going to different schools.

-It's it's kids learning different languages, and the bus that these kids tried to get on was exclusively reserved for Hmong people who were going to a school to learn to speak English.
+And the bus that these kids tried to get on was exclusively reserved for Hmong people who were going to a school to learn to speak English.

 And the driver said, You speak English, you can't get on this bus.